 Instructional designers and facilitators need to be keenly aware of what’s going on in the business and apply their knowledge to helping move the sales team towards their goals.
 Making sales training relevant is critical, but in addition to that, it must also be actionable.
 It is not just about transferring knowledge, but helping sales reps to know what you’re asking them to do, why, and how everyone (reps, company, and customers) will benefit.
 Great instructional design and dynamic facilitation will help to bring that to life in the classroom and create that “just in time, just for me” feeling.

-5. Build on your best practices.
+5. Build on your sales training process.

 Build on what you know works in your organization.
 Think about those best practices that you might want to replicate across the organization that relate to your training needs.
 Study people in your organization who do it well, then incorporate other practices that will help sales reps execute against your strategic initiatives.